get-iplayer/get_iplayer/README.md

 * Perl 5.8.8+ required, plus LWP, XML::Simple and XML::LibXML modules
 * Runs on Linux/Unix (Ubuntu, Fedora, OpenBSD and others), OS X, Windows (7/8/10 supported, known to run on XP/Vista)

 **NOTE: get_iplayer can only search programmes broadcast on BBC linear services within the previous 30 days, even if some are available for more than 30 days on the iPlayer web site.
-Other programmes must be downloaded directly.**
+Other programmes must be downloaded directly.**

 ## Documentation